 Mr. Ahmed believes that government was put into place to serve all people and was established to help them do things for the collective group that everyone otherwise cannot do for themselves.
 He knows that winning is not a one-person effort, it's a TEAM effort.
 The value of the team is greater than the sum of its individual parts.

 Mr. Ahmed has also served the Chowchilla community as a member of the Chowchilla District Chamber of Commerce that included two terms as Board President.

 Mr. Ahmed has an established history of service to the community, an appreciation of the plus 100-year heritage that lead to the Chowchilla of today and a vision for its future.

 Mr. Ahmed was elected to his first term with the Chowchilla City Council in November 2014.
-He was selected to serve as Mayor Pro-Tern for 2015, as Mayor for 2016, and was recently selected again to serve as Mayor Pro-Tern for 2019.
+He was selected to serve as Mayor Pro Tern for 2015, as Mayor for 2016, as Mayor Pro Tern for 2019, and Mayor for 2020.

 Mr. Ahmed currently serves on the Madera County Transportation Commission (MCTC) and Madera County Local Agency Formation Commission (LAFCO) where he previously served as chairman, Executive Director and Director of Madera County Economic Development Commission (MCEDC), San Joaquin Valley Air Pollution Citizens Advisory Board (SJVUAPCD) and past member of the Madera County Work Force Investment Board.
 He also served on the Parks and Recreation Commission for several years.